Sandgate Country Park

 However, in January 2020 Britaniacrest submitted an application to vary conditions, again, and allow a further two years of extraction and restoration by 2028.
 As of early August 2020 a decision was still pending but the expectation is that the application will be granted.

 A path along the northern boundary of this pit from Hampers Lane connecting to a path running along the northern edge of the Sandgate Quarry would provide an off-road path from Water Lane to Hampers Lane that avoids encroaching on the privacy of residents of Badgers Holt.

 David Wilson Homes (DWH / Millford Grange)

-This site, previously owned by RMC and then Cemex, is now owned by Barratt Homes (developed under their brand – David Wilson Homes).
+This site, previously owned by RMC and then CEMEX, was acquired by Barratt Homes (developed under their brand – David Wilson Homes).
 This site is of significance in respect of the Country Park because the planning application for the Millford Grange Housing Development includes the implementation of Phase 1 of Sandgate Country Park.

-It was partially on the basis of the provision of Phase 1 of Sandgate Country Park that this planning application was allowed on appeal.
+It was partially on the basis of the provision of Phase 1 of Sandgate Country Park that the planning application was allowed on appeal.
 Millford Grange Appeal Decision Paragraphs 87-93 and 116 refer.

-There is onward access to Georges Lane, via a newly defined path created by the National Trust across their field, to the east of this site.
-The NT path emerges onto Georges Lane near the NT Warren Hill car park providing a link to the existing public footpath across Washington Common to the A24 underpass.
+A path provided by the National Trust across one of their fields links Millford Grange to Georges Lane.
+The path emerges onto Georges Lane near the Warren Hill car park and the existing public footpath across Washington Common to the A24 underpass.